 The University of Massachusetts Lowell offers a Bachelor of Arts Degree with a major in Peace and Conflict Studies.
 Students may also minor or double-major, if appropriate.
 This program provides students with knowledge of the key issues, research, and theories in the important and emerging field of Peace and Conflict Studies.

-- What are the causes and conditions which generate and sustain violent conflict?
+- What are the causes and conditions which generate and sustain conflict and violence?

-- What are the principles and methods for the resolution of violent conflict?
+- What are the principles and methods for the resolution of conflict and violence?

-- What are the norms, practices and institutions for building peace?
+- What are the norms, practices and institutions for conflict transformation and building peace?

 There are many approaches to understanding these core questions.
 Therefore, the undergraduate curriculum is inter-disciplinary, combining courses from Cultural Studies, Criminal Justice, History, Political Science, and Sociology, among other disciplines.
 Students take a seminar that helps them integrate the learning from their electives to address the central questions of the field.